marcizhu/readme-chess/README.md

-# Chess from a GitHub README
+# GitHub README Chess Tournament

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
 It's your turn to play!
 Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.